FFmpeg/FFV1/ffv1.md

 |3       |  FFV1 version 3         |
 |Other   |  reserved for future use|

-\* Version 2 was never enabled in the encoder thus version 2 files SHOULD NOT exist, and this document does not describe them to keep the text simpler.
+\* Version 2 was never enabled in the encoder thus version 2 files SHOULD NOT exist, and this document does not describe version 2 to keep the text simpler.

 **micro_version** specifies the micro-version of the bitstream.
 After a version is considered stable (a micro-version value is assigned to be the first stable variant of a specific version), each new micro-version after this first stable variant is compatible with the previous micro-version: decoders SHOULD NOT reject a file due to an unknown micro-version equal or above the micro-version considered as stable.